sleepybaby898/evafetch/README.md

 [config]
-border = true # show a border around quotes padding = 2 # number of spaces around the quote
+border = true # show a border around quotes padding = 2 # number of spaces around the quote numbering = false # whether to show 'quote 3 of 27' etc.
 ```
 a config file will be automatically generated